-Credit in the VCE or VCAL: recognition of up to three VCE VET units at Units 1 and 2 level, and a VCE VET Units 3 and 4 sequence.
+Credit in the VCE (including VCE VM and VPC): recognition of up to three VCE VET units at Units 1 and 2 level, and a VCE VET Unit 3–4 sequence.

-The VCE VET Animal Care program booklet contains information relating to the qualification approved by the VCAA for delivery to VCE or VCAL students.
+The Animal Care program booklet contains information relating to the qualification approved by the VCAA for delivery to VCE (including VCE VM and VPC) students.

 It includes advice on the units of competency making up the program and the credit available for students.